 For current tour times of Eleutherian Mills, visit the Hours & Directions page.

-The residence complex, accessible by one of Hagley's tour buses, is a large, walkable area that includes the barn, the du Pont family home, the “First Office” of the Company, Lammot du Pont's Workshop, and the E. I. du Pont Garden.
-Guided tours of the home and first office are given throughout the day.
-The remainder of the complex is yours to explore at your own pace.
+The residence complex, accessible by one of Hagley's tour buses, is a large, walkable area that includes the barn, the du Pont family home, the “First Office” of the Company, Lammot du Pont's Workshop, the E. I. du Pont Garden, and the Crowninshield Garden.

 The First Office of the DuPont Company was constructed in 1837 and remained the nerve center for the company for more than fifty years.
 An early typewriter, ledgers, and telegraph key reflect the business activities that were once housed in this building.

 Be sure not to miss:

 - The Conestoga Wagon in the barn used to transport black powder from the yards to the port of Wilmington for shipment

 - The classic 1928 duPont Motors Phaeton, constructed using the newest materials of the time, on display in the lower level of the barn

 - A stroll through the E. I. du Pont Gardens where the company founder enjoyed and experimented with his true passion—botany